Skip to Main Content

 Planning the Visit

 ENEKO Tokyo opens Wednesday through Sunday, 12pm to 8pm, and remains closed Monday and Tuesday.
 The operating window is tighter than many comparable restaurants in the same OAD bracket, which typically run dinner services six or seven nights.
 A midday-to-early-evening format suggests a deliberate positioning outside the late-night fine dining circuit.
-Booking lead times are not documented in public records, but a top-200 OAD placement with a five-day operating week and limited hours implies demand that rewards advance planning.
-The address at Toki-On Nishiazabu, 3 Chome-16-28 Nishiazabu, Minato City, situates the restaurant in a building that houses other food and beverage operations, consistent with the curated multi-tenant format that has become common in Tokyo's premium residential neighbourhoods.
+A five-day operating week and limited hours mean advance planning is sensible.
+The address at Toki-On Nishiazabu, 3 Chome-16-28 Nishiazabu, Minato City, places the restaurant in a premium residential area.

 Logistics at a Glance